Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 Click here for some more pictures of our batch of TS-808s and other rare Ibanez pedals from the tube screamer family.
 Also a new TS9 that we made into a RELIC.

-As you can see, the JRC chip was used throughout the life of the TS-808.
-There was even another 4558 chip, the TL4558P, used sometimes.
+As you can see, the JRC chip was used throughout the life of the TS-808 and the TL4558P was used sometimes.
 In AB tests, there is VERY little difference between the three chips, although the JRC gives the strongest CLASSIC tube screamer sound- the sweet vocal midrange.
 The Malaysian RC4558P chip was probably used to save some money as they were cheaper than a Japanese made JRC chip.
 We would be glad to use the RC chip in your mod if you would like.
 They have a little bit more grit which some people might like.
+The early TS808 used a circuit board marked MP-D01201A, then in late 1980 or so they changed to the MP-D01201B board.

 SRV used the TS-808 for his trademark juicy strat tone.
 When he used smaller Fender amps that had natural overdrive, he used the TS set clean (low drive setting) with the level up high to push the amp for more distortion (see my CLEAN BOOST info below).
 When he played through big clean amps he turned the drive up more, about 1/2 way, with tone on about 3 and level about 7 to get the distortion from the TS.